-Praying for the dead or paying for the deceased?
+Praying for the dead or praying for the deceased?

-Is death an inconceivable scandal, as alluded by the French Philosopher Philippe Ariès?
-Is there a bond between suffering and death?
-If not, better consider it as irrelevant, and discard it!
+Is death an inconceivable scandal, as alluded by French Philosopher Philippe Ariès?
+What connexion between suffering and death?
+If none, better consider the latter as irrelevant, and discard it!

 Seemingly the prevailing attitude in this day and age is to stall the subject, for either it hassles us or dismays us.
 Death related news and headlines capture all interest, especially when they relate to people in remote places.
 Death has become a painless and meaningless topic when it comes to video games, where one may die and be brought back to life at every “level”.